 Three Rivers Marathon Swim

-Team Forever will host the 4th Annual Three Rivers Marathon Swim (3RMS) on Saturday, September 23, 2017.
-This unique open water swimming event benefits Team Forever, which donates 100% of the 3RMS profit to the Forever Fund.
+Team Forever will host the 6th Annual Three Rivers Marathon Swim (#3RMS) on Saturday, September 7, 2019.
+This unique 30K open water swimming event benefits Team Forever, which donates 100% of the 3RMS profit to the Forever Fund.
 The fund benefits local families in need of help to cover the costs associated with infant cardiothoracic surgery at the UPMC Children’s Hospital of Pittsburgh.
+Please visit Darren’s website for more information on the history of Team Forever, and the Forever Fund.

-We launch at 7AM with powered escorts, kayaking teams and all crew from Kayak Pittsburgh North Shore, (https://www.ventureoutdoors.org/kayak-pittsburgh-north-shore/) and head over to “the Point” (http://www.dcnr.state.pa.us/stateparks/findapark/point/) where swimmers will begin with a water start from the Point State Park Fountain.
-I will wait until daybreak for safety reasons, so +/- 7:30AM.
+We launch at 7:30AM with powered escorts, kayaking teams and all crew from Kayak Pittsburgh North Shore, (Kayak Pittsburgh – Venture Outdoors) and head over to “the Point” (Point State Park) where swimmers will begin with a water start from the Point State Park Fountain.

 - Swimmers will be fed from a designated kayak.
 Additional supplies (water/supplements) will be on the second kayak.
-Should it be required, additional water will be available aboard one of our six powered escort boats (2 per river) which will patrol the course during the entire swim.
+Should it be required, additional water will be available aboard one of our powered escort boats which will patrol the course during the entire swim.

-- Water Conditions: Usually calm during first 10K (Ohio River), boat traffic and potential headwinds churn up the Monongahela and the Allegheny Rivers.
+Water Conditions: Usually calm during first 10K (Ohio River), boat traffic and potential headwinds churn up the Monongahela and the Allegheny Rivers.
 Overall, current is minimal.
-Keep in touch with local river conditions (http://www.pitt.edu/~crew/conditions.html)
+Keep in touch with local river conditions (Allegheny River Conditions)

 This marathon swimming event will not only give hope and encouragement, but will provide the opportunity for families to remain together during the biggest challenges of their lives.
-Can you handle swimming 30K through the Monongahela, Ohio and the Allegheny Rivers?
+Can you handle swimming 30K through the Ohio, Monongahela and Allegheny Rivers?

 Darren E. Miller, Race Director